 For additional information regarding Elevate America visit:

-Tags: ATI Institute of Rochester, Blended Solutions Technical Institute, Christina Dame, Cindy Kuehl, Elevate America, Fawn Francis, Governor John Lynch, John Bunn, Manchester Community Resource Center, Microsoft, New Hampshire Employment Security, New Horizons of Northern New England, NH Department of Resources & Economic Development, NH Works, Office of Workforce Opportunity, Tara Reardon, Todd Duhamel
+Tags: ATI Institute of Rochester, Blended Solutions Technical Institute, Christina Dame, Cindy Kuehl, Elevate America, Fawn Francis, John Bunn, Manchester Community Resource Center, Microsoft, New Hampshire Employment Security, New Horizons of Northern New England, NH Department of Resources & Economic Development, NH Works, Office of Workforce Opportunity, Tara Reardon, Todd Duhamel